 The trail is divided into 4 main sections with an independent hostel, bunkhouse or camping barn at the end of each of them.
 Allow between 2-4 days depending on how relaxed you want to be.

-- Allendale Bunkhouse to Carrshield Camping Barn (near Carshield) or Haggs Bank Bunkhouse (Nentsbury).
-Follows the East Allen valley upstream and gently climbs the Black Way to the high heather moors
+- Allendale Bunkhouse to Carrshield Camping Barn (near Carshield), Haggs Bank Bunkhouse (Nentsbury) or Allenheads Lodge (Allenheads) – Follows the East Allen valley upstream and gently climbs the Black Way to the high heather moors.

-- Carrshield Camping Barn or Haggs Bank Bunkhouse to Alston Youth Hostel in Alston – Alternates between the fell side and waterfalls.
+- Carrshield Camping Barn, Haggs Bank Bunkhouse or Allenheads Lodge to Alston Youth Hostel in Alston, or Garrigill Village Hall in Garrigill – Alternates between the fell side and waterfalls.

-- Alston Youth Hostel to Ninebanks Youth Hostel and Chalet. – Follows the Pennine Way before crossing the River South Tyne and climbing the valley of the Ayle Burn into the West Allen
+- Alston Youth Hostel or Garrigill Village Hall to Ninebanks Youth Hostel and Chalet. – Follows the Pennine Way before crossing the River South Tyne and climbing the valley of the Ayle Burn into the West Allen

 - Ninebanks Youth Hostel and Chalet to Allendale Bunkhouse. – Crosses the watershed from the West Allen to the East Allen through a mixture of rough pasture, meadows and woodlands with a riverside walk into Allendale.